third-party liability vs partial cover vs comprehensive cover

 FAQ

-Which insurance covers a self-inflicted accident on your own car?
+Which insurance pays out in the event of a self-inflicted accident involving your own car?

-What does deductible mean in comprehensive insurance?
+What does excess mean in comprehensive car insurance?

-The deductible is the amount you are responsible for in the event of a claim.
-A higher deductible usually results in a lower insurance premium.
-Common amounts are, for example, one hundred and fifty euros for partial coverage and three hundred or five hundred euros for full coverage.
+The excess is the amount you pay yourself in the event of a claim.
+A higher excess usually results in a lower insurance premium.
+Common amounts are, for example, €150 for partial cover and €300 or €500 for comprehensive cover.

 Subscribe to our newsletter